mikolasan/mikolasan.github.io/src/markdown/ideas/christmas-tree-lights-controlled-by-neural-network.md

 Another network can take these time series and apply them to current situation by listening for surrounding sounds.

+### Transformers?

+RNN that generates sequences?
+But Transformers are better with sequences.
+Transformers [can be used on images](https://arxiv.org/abs/2010.11929) and they are better than CNN

 ## 3D design

 ### Inspiration